Cheney rips Trump ‘death wish’ comments against McConnell: ‘Absolutely despicable, racist attack’

 Chao headed the Transportation Department under Trump before resigning one day after the Jan.
 6 attack.
 Prior to the Trump administration, she served as Labor Secretary for eight years under former President George W. Bush.

-Trump continued his longtime feud with McConnell on Friday, criticizing the Senate GOP leader in a statement on Truth Social.
+Trump continued his longtime feud with McConnell on Friday, criticizing the Senate GOP leader in a statement on the former president’s social media platform, Truth Social.

 “Is McConnell approving all of these Trillions of Dollars worth of Democrat sponsored Bills, without even the slightest bit of negotiation, because he hates Donald J. Trump, and he knows I am strongly opposed to them, or is he doing it because he believes in the Fake and Highly Destructive Green New Deal, and is willing to take the Country down with him?
 In any event, either reason is unacceptable.
 He has a DEATH WISH,” Trump wrote.